-The Readiness Decision then initiated the legislated 120-day Process Planning Phase of the environmental assessment for Cariboo Gold.
-During Process Planning, the EAO developed the following documents that set the scope, procedures, methods, and timelines for the environmental assessment of the proposed Cariboo Gold project:
+The readiness decision then initiated the legislated 120-day Process Planning Phase of the environmental assessment for Cariboo Gold.
+During Process Planning, the EAO developed the following documents that set the scope, procedures, methods, and timelines for the environmental assessment of Cariboo Gold:

-- The Process Order, including the project scope, Assessment Plan and Application Information Requirements; and, - The Regulatory Coordination Plan.
+- The Process Order, including the Project Scope, Assessment Plan and Application Information Requirements; and, - The Regulatory Coordination Plan.

-On March 23, 2021, BGM notified the EAO that Osisko Development Corp (ODV had replaced BGM as the proponent for Cariboo Gold and would fulfill the requirements set out in the Section 13(3)(a) Order.
+On March 23, 2021, BGM notified the EAO that Osisko Development Corp (ODV) had replaced BGM as the proponent for Cariboo Gold and would fulfill the requirements set out in the Section 13(3)(a) Order.